anuragc3/cs510-g26/README.md

 # 🔍 Text Summarizer Chrome Extension

-**CS 510 - Advanced Information Retrieval — Development Track Project**
+**CS 510 - Advanced Information Retrieval : Development Track Project**
-Team G26 — UIUC
+Team G26

 A Chrome extension that uses large language models (LLMs) to extract and summarize the main content of any web page.
 It also retrieves related articles, definitions, and optionally provides a text-to-speech (TTS) version of the summary.
-Designed for researchers, students, and readers who want to quickly determine whether an article is worth their time—without switching tabs or dealing with clickbait.
+Designed for researchers, students, and readers who want to quickly determine whether an article is worth their time, without switching tabs or dealing with clickbait.

 ---